All postsPost

 1. Twilight timing

 Aim for a tee time about 3 to 4 hours before sunset.
 In the UK summer that's roughly 6 to 7pm.
-The course will be 60 to 70% empty.
-Groups move faster.
-Nobody's really watching.
-Stakes are basically zero.
+The course will be 60 to 70% empty, the groups move quicker, and the stakes are basically zero.

 2. Find the par-3 or 9-hole course nearest you

-Google "[your area] par 3 golf" or "9-hole course."
-Keywords to look for: executive, short, pitch and putt.
-If you're in SW London, Richmond Park is public and welcoming, Home Park has a par-3, and a few members clubs run a separate par-3 alongside their main course just for beginners.
+Google "[your area] par 3 golf" or "9-hole course".
+Words to look for: executive, short, pitch and putt.
+If you're in SW London, Richmond Park is public and welcoming, Home Park has a par-3, and a few members clubs run a separate par-3 alongside the main course just for beginners.

 3. Book through GolfNow or Golf Pass, not the club website